My world shattered when we found his truck in a ditch half a mile from our home.

 The Power of Storytelling

-The grieving process is different for everyone, but for me it exposed a strength and determination that I never knew I possessed.
+The grieving process is different for everyone, but for me, it exposed a strength and determination that I never knew I possessed.

 I began to feel a need to do something bigger with my life – a desire to share my skills, talents and unique situation with others.
-My challenge was to figure out how to take what I had learned and make a difference in the lives of others.
+My challenge was to figure out how to take what I had learned and made a difference in the lives of others.
 What I discovered was that my life and career had uniquely prepared me to teach others about the power of storytelling.

 I’ve been blessed to work in both the corporate and nonprofit sectors and understand the unique challenges and opportunities in both environments.
 I created Elizabeth King Consulting because I want to teach organizations how to use the power of storytelling to positively impact their business by engaging employees, customers and the community.

 My goal is to help organizations navigate the communication process to craft the right message to engage the audience or tell the perfect story to illustrate an idea.
 Let me help you unlock the power of your story.